djtrustgod/Classic-Mac-Holy-Bible/README.md

 ## Prerequisites

-System 6.0.8 or later, Mac Plus or later, 4MB RAM, 20MB storage free (Note for 4MB Classic Macs, it's recommended you disable multifinder and run minimal extensions to free as much memory as posssible)
+System 6.0.8 or later, Mac Plus or later, 4MB RAM, 20MB storage free (Note: For 4MB Classic Macs, it's recommended you disable multifinder in System 6.0.8 and run minimal extensions to free as much memory as posssible)

 ## How to Use